ResearchObject/ro-crate/docs/_specification/1.2-DRAFT/structure.md

 * For keys that resolve in the `RO-Crate JSON-LD Context` to a URI, indicate this (the simplest way is to link the key to its definition).
 * If there are additional resources necessary to render the preview (e.g. CSS, JSON, HTML), link to them in a subdirectory `ro-crate-preview_files/`

 The _RO-Crate Website_ is not considered a part of the RO-Crate, but serves as a way to make metadata available in a user-appropriate format.
-The `ro-crate-preview.html` file and the `ro-crate-preview_files/` directory and any contents SHOULD NOT be included in the `hasPart` property of the _Root Dataset_ or any other `Dataset` entity within an RO-Crate.
+The `ro-crate-preview.html` file and the `ro-crate-preview_files/` directory and any contents SHOULD NOT be included in the `hasPart` property of the _Root Data Entity_ or any other `Dataset` entity within an RO-Crate.

 Metadata about parts of the _RO-Crate Website_ MAY be included in an RO-Crate as in the following example.
 Metadata such as an `author` property, `dateCreated` or other provenance can be included, including details about the software that created them, as described in [Software used to create files](./provenance.html#software-used-to-create-files)).